Communicating Properties of Quantum States over Classical Noisy Channels: Shadow Tomography-Based Communication

-encoded bits.
-These bits are transmitted to the receiver, along with a short cyclic redundancy check (CRC) field for the encoded bits representing the measurement bases.
-The CRC field increases the number of bits $B$ in \eqref{Eqn-B} by a negligible amount, and is not added explicitly in \eqref{Eqn-B}.
+These bits are transmitted to the receiver along with a short cyclic redundancy check (CRC) field applied to the encoded bits representing the measurement bases.
+The CRC field increases the number of bits $B$ in \eqref{Eqn-B} by a negligible amount, and its overhead is not added explicitly in \eqref{Eqn-B}.
+The addition of a CRC, which is standard in communication systems (see, e.g., \cite{cox2025introduction}), allows the detection of decoding errors for the bits encoding bases.